ArminJo/Talkie/README.md

 Another way to create LPC data is to use [Qboxpro](http://ftp.whtech.com/pc%20utilities/qboxpro.zip), an unsupported old Windows application running under XP, which can produce Talkie compatible data streams.
 The missing BWCC.DLL (Borland Windows Custom Control Library) can be found e.g. [here](http://www.download-dll.com/dll-BWCC.dll.html).
 The process is described [here](http://furrtek.free.fr/index.php?a=speakandspell&ss=9&i=2) and goes like this:
- - Create a new project using the following project parameters : Byte / 8 KHz / 5220 coding table
+ - Create a new project using the following project parameters : byte / 8 KHz / 5220 coding table
  - Goto Project and add the audio file
  - Choose process using : medium bit rate and pressing OK
  - Edit concatenation : insert concatenation after by adding a name; then insert phrase and press OK